 Students will enhance their construction skills; study history of costume, fashion merchandising; practice tailoring techniques and pattern drafting.
 Basic computer assisted design and fashion illustration will be practiced.
 In year 2, students will complete the graduation collection and portfolio needed for post-secondary entrance.
-Students may have the opportunity to participate in dual credit opportunities with a Fashion Design Program at a local post-secondary institute.
+Students may have the opportunity to participate in opportunities with a Fashion Design Program at a local post-secondary institute.

-- Two-year cohort program: grade 11 & 12 - Every other day (Day 1 or Day 2)
+• Two-year cohort program: grade 11 & 12

-Additional information and application form can be found on the VSB Career Programs website at: careerprograms.vsb.bc.ca → Our Programs → Fashion Design & Technology
+Additional information and application form can be found on the VSB Career Programs website at: careerprograms.vsb.bc.ca $\rightarrow$ Our Programs $\rightarrow$ Fashion Design & Technology